Remote and Aboriginal and Torres Strait Islander Aged Care Service Development Assistance Panel (SDAP)

 - lower supply of skilled workers

-Extra support can help these service providers to maintain quality care and comply with standards and legislative requirements.
+Extra support can help these service providers build capacity and improve the quality of their aged care services to comply with standards and legislative requirements.

-Panel members work with you to improve how you deliver and administer services.
+Panel members work with you to improve the way you deliver and administer services.
 They do this through offsite mentoring and onsite training.

-You can access support in 4 main areas — service delivery, sector support, financial management and project management.
+You can access support in 3 main areas – provider capacity and support, sector development and infrastructure project management.

 This support helps you to comply with aged care legislation, quality standards and program guidelines.
 It can include help to:

-This support helps you to reposition your business or adopt changes to the aged care system.
-It can include help to:
+- reposition your business or adopt changes to the aged care system

 - run education and awareness activities suited to different service types and delivery models